Download the Program Chair Job Description

 Defining Program Goals

-• Review prior years’ programs to see what worked best
+- Review the prior years’ programs to see what worked best

-• Survey school community on preferences for programs
+- Survey the school community on preferences for programs

 Implementing Programs

-• Community Engagement – Involve students, families, educators and community partners in program preparation and activities.
-Always consider school and community factors for program plans including ethnicity, transportation, site access for the disabled and meeting place availability.
+- Community Engagement – Involve students, families, educators and community partners in program preparation and activities.
+Always consider school and community factors for program plans including ethnicity, transportation, site access for the disabled, translation/interpretation arrangements, and meeting place availability.

-• Publicity – Prepare and send notices for PTA publications and to council/district PTA and local media.
-Work with room representatives to use phone trees, backpack express, email blasts and social networking to widely distribute notices to school’s families.
+- Publicity – Prepare and send notices for PTA publications and to council/district PTA and local media.
+Work with room representatives to use phone trees, backpack fliers, email blasts and social networking to widely distribute notices to school’s families.

 Did You Know …?